 As you can see from the various pictures, I didn’t have the rock hard abs of my pre-pregnancy self after I had my first son, but I had a flat-ish stomach.
 I did what I could with diet and exercise and was content with what I had.
 I could fit into jeans, though maybe a size bigger.
 I could wear my t-shirts, though I started to look for more flattering styles for my new body type.
 Yet, this time around, I’m not in a bigger pant size.
 I am still in maternity clothes.
 I’m not looking for flattering tops, I am looking for maternity tunics.
 I don’t sigh at my inability to wear a two-piece bathing suit.
 I sigh because I cannot play with my kids in certain ways or be in pain for days.
 My decision truly is based on the goal to make my lifestyle better, and I don’t mean looking good in skinny jeans (even the maternity kind.)
 It is the ability to lift objects, the ability to stand in a long line at the Magic Kingdom, and the ability to lift my son in the air or pick up my baby from the crib.
 Ok, and yes, the opportunity to stop having to shop in the maternity section!

 It is easy to judge, but you could only understand what I face, and what the doctors see, if you saw me naked.
 (Sorry for that image but alias, it is true.)
 Maybe the pictures here show some of the story.
-I can only hope that the surgery is successful, in that I wake up from it and recover.
+I can only hope that the surgery is successful, in that I wake up from it and have a quick recovery of my umbilical hernia and diastasis recti.
 It is a risk I decided to take though, because the risks are 1%, but the inability to do a lot of things these past six months?
 100%.